 What Means Entropy And Why Is It In My Software?

-It’s sometimes useful to look to the etymology of the words we use, especially when they are pretty specific, like
+It’s sometimes useful to look to the roots of the words we use, especially when they are pretty specific, like

-- You will sing into your shower “this project is the best!” every morning.
-A Green project looking like a beautiful field of grass lighten by a wonderful sunrise.
+- You will sing while taking your shower “this greenfield project is the best tralala” every morning.

-- You and your team add more and more features.
-Since you are the best among the bests, everything looks fine for a while.
+- You and your team will add more and more stuff: features, code, packages, microservices.
+Since you’re all the best of the bests, everything will look fine for a while.

-- Month, years are passing.
-Nobody wants to work on the project anymore.
-Even if it was well-designed, the technologies used get old, the project is too difficult to understand, time-consuming, and costly to scale.
+- After many months, nobody will want to work on the project anymore.
+Even if it was well-designed, the technologies used get old, the project is too big, it’s difficult to understand, ti’s time-consuming, and it’s boring.
 It’s too complex to have a good mental model of it.

 How do you create complexity?
 You just need to scale your project.
-More elements often bring more dependencies and more complexity.
-I wrote already a detailed article about that.
+More elements often bring more coupling, the bedrock of complexity.
+I wrote already a detailed article about this idea.

 If you explain that to Dave, your colleague developer, his answer will be the following: